 Diwali and rain comes together hand to hand.
 We will be so worried and our prayers to God will be only that it should not rain!
 How big our prayers, see, at that age. 😉

-And we don't leave the rain water that is in the open fields opposite to our home.
+And we don't even leave rainwater that is in the open fields opposite to our home.

 We quickly place the crackers inside it and make it burst, and it spills water all over. 😀